Daylight saving Time is Ruinous to Our Wellbeing

 Elizabeth Gao is a staff writer for her first year on the Portola Pilot.
 This is her last year at Portola, but she’s honored to be writing for the Pilot....

-Marianne Chan is a Photo Editor for her first year on the Portola Pilot.
-This year, she hopes to refine her multimedia skills and contribute her opinions...
+Marianne Chan is the Assistant Opinion Editor and a Business Manager for their second year on the Portola Pilot.
+This year, she plans to make the most...

 Daylight Savings Should be a Permanent Fixture